 - She has no debt and was born in July 1987

-- You can track her progress in her Expense reports section where she breaks it all down for you
+- She’s single and saving for a house deposit on her own, you can track her progress in her Expense reports section where she breaks it all down for you

-On this site The Economiss will document the finance hacks she has been researching and trialing, share different books and resources that help to keep her on track and will provides with regular updates as to how her house deposit saving is going.
+On this site The Economiss will document the finance hacks she has been researching and trialing, share different books and interviews with inspirational people that help to keep her on track and will provide regular updates as to how her house deposit saving is going.